unilaiva/unilaiva-songbook/README.md

 In the end, you will have the result document, `unilaiva-songbook.pdf` in the `temp` directory.
 Use similar procedure for other `.tex` documents in the project's root.

+#### Font problems ####

+Note that on some (newer?) distributions, for example Ubuntu 20.04, there is a problem with the medium weight Noto Sans font.
+The songbook will compile, but with incorrect fonts.
+The compile script will display a warning about this.
+To mitigate, one could change the `\usepackage[medium,extrabold]{noto}` to `\usepackage[regular,extrabold]{noto}` in `tex/unilaiva-songbook_common.sty`, but it would result in lighter and less readable fonts.

+A better solution to this problem is to compile using **Option ONE**, the Docker container.

 Printing